MA Teaching English to Speakers of Other Languages (China)

 This programme is studied entirely in China.
 It is jointly delivered by the University of Leeds and Guangdong University of Foreign Studies, and allows experienced Chinese TESOL professionals to gain a deeper understanding of how languages are learned and the strategies used to teach them.

-You’ll study current theories of language acquisition, the complex context in which any language learning takes place and different approaches to and strategies for teaching and assessing key language skills.
+You’ll study four core modules exploring current theories of language acquisition, the complex context in which any language learning takes place, different approaches to and strategies for TESOL, and current theories around language assessment.

 This programme is not suitable for those without professional TESOL experience.